-Have your team take part in the process: work together, have discussions, and together find solutions for each pain point of the customer journey.
+Have your students take part in the process: work together, have discussions, and together find solutions for each pain point along the student journey.

 Collaborate with your team members on your journey map and share your knowledge and insights with each other.